Human rights defenders explained

 Spotlight on Colombia: defending the environment and working for peace

-Despite a peace deal with the FARC guerrillas, there has been an alarming increase in attacks against human rights defenders in Colombia, particularly against community leaders, and land, peace and environmental activists.
+Despite a peace deal with the FARC guerrillas in 2016, there has been an alarming increase in attacks against human rights defenders in Colombia, particularly against community leaders, and land, peace and environmental activists.

 Juan (not his real name) is a student from Cajamarca in Colombia.
 He is a member of COSAJUCA, a youth and student collective working to protect the environment, which is supported by our partner, Tierra Digna.

-COSAJUCA played a crucial role in a referendum that took place in Cajamarca on 26 March 2017, in which 98 per cent of voters said “No” to mining in the municipality.
+COSAJUCA played a crucial role in a referendum that took place in Cajamarca on 26 March 2017, in which 98% of voters said “No” to mining in the municipality.

 “The great achievement of the environmental movement in Cajamarca is that we’ve shown that defending water and territory is something everyone cares about.
 Yet despite this, we continue to be threatened and attacked,” says Juan.